Pet Cremation Questions and Pet Burial Questions

 What are my options for the burial of my pet?

-The second is a green burial in a plot marked by a shrub and a small plot marker.
-The burial is carried out with the plot wrapped in a shroud or your own blanket or bed if you prefer.
+The second is a green burial in a plot marked by a shrub.
+The burial is carried out with the pet wrapped in a shroud or your own small blanket if you prefer.
 Again, there is a Cemetery maintenance fee payable each year to allow visiting.

 Both burials are normally carried out in an informal manner although you may have your own service if you wish.
-You will be able to see your pet before the burial if you wish.
+You will have the choice whether you’d like to see your pet again before the burial.

-The Cemetery is always open for visiting and you may do so whenever you wish.
+The Cemetery is open for visiting between 10am – 6pm (or dusk if earlier) and you may do so as often as you wish.
 You do not need an appointment to visit your grave.

 After the cremation, we rake all the remains (which consist of brittle bone fragments) into a tray and then sweep all the visible remains from the hearth.
 We carefully check the hearth by shining a bright light over it which will often show bits that cannot be seen under normal lighting.
-If there is any spillage that is also swept up so nothing is lost.
 We then process the remains into a fine ash and that machinery is dismantled and brushed out so that no remains are left behind.
 The processing is one area that many places do not bother cleaning but it can leave a substantial amount of ash unless attended to.

 Identification is a crucial aspect.
-The duplicate part of the form that has your details and that you sign, or is filled in on your behalf by your vet, stays with your pet from the collection, is attached to the cremation unit during cremation and is placed with the ashes after cremation.
-It never leaves your pet until the ashes have been packed, placed ina labelled box and are ready for collection.
+Identification paperwork is filled out in duplicate part & of the form that has your details and that you sign, or is filled in on your behalf by your vet and stays with your pet during collection and whilst your pet is in our mortuary awaiting cremation.
+The details are taken from the form and entered into our cremation log which records the cremation chamber used, the time of the cremation, the name and a description of your pet.
+The ID form is placed onto the side of the cremation chamber during the cremation, is then placed in the tray with the cremated remains and finally placed into the resealable bag containing the fine ash.
+It never leaves your pet until the ashes have been homed into your chosen option, placed into a box carefully labelled with your details and are ready for collection.

 This is all within the letter and spirit of the Trading Standards law and the code of the Association of Private Pet Cemeteries and Crematoria.
 The independent inspection we have put ourselves through with the APPCC checks all these points which is why we are so passionate about promoting the APPCC standards.
 There are few places in the country willing to submit themselves to this level of scrutiny.